 The short version

-Metal Sheds’ Best Points
+Steel Sheds’ Best Points:

 Steel sheds are on average much cheaper than their wooden alternatives.
 Particularly in the larger sizes.

 Steel Sheds can be shipped flatpacked.
 This keeps the price down even further, but it means that we can get our sheds across Ireland quickly.